Introduction

 Disclaimer

-This model aims to give an indication of how different varieties compare for flowering dates based upon historical data.
+This model aims to give an indication of how different cultivars compare for flowering dates based upon historical data.
 However, as with all statistical models, this app is not 100% accurate but is expected to give a reasonable approximation.

 The Chief Executive Officer of the Department of Primary Industries and Regional Development and the State of Western Australia and their employees (collectively and individually referred to as DPIRD) accepts no liability whatsoever, by reason of negligence or otherwise, arising from any use or release of information in, or referred to in or linked to, this website, or any error, inaccuracy or omission in the information.